 How effective is the pill?

-About 1 woman in 300 using the pill correctly will become pregnant each year.
+About 3 women in 1000 using the pill correctly will become pregnant each year.
 Correct use means not missing any pills, re-starting the pill on time after the pill-free week and taking extra contraceptive precautions when necessary - see below.
 Closer to 90 women per 1000 will become pregnant with normal (not perfect) usage.

 What are the advantages of the pill?